ferram4/Ferram-Aerospace-Research/README.md

 		key = 1 0
 	}
 	localUpVector = 0,1,0		//a unit vector defining "up" for this part; 0,1,0 is standard for most stock-compliant parts
-	localForwardVector = 1,0,0	//a unti vector defining "forward" for this part; 1,0,0 is standard for msot stock-compliant parts
+	localForwardVector = 1,0,0	//a unti vector defining "forward" for this part; 1,0,0 is standard for most stock-compliant parts
 	majorMinorAxisRatio = 1		//the ratio of the part's "forward" length to its "side" length, used for drag and lift calculations
 	taperCrossSectionAreaRatio = 0;	//the part's tapered area projected on a plane normal to the "up" vector, divided by surface area; used to handle changes in drag at hypersonic speeds
 	CenterOfDrag = 0,0,0		//a vector defining the part's CoD